cybersader/awesome-cybersader/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/TrueNAS Cloud Backups/Cheapest Archive Storage/Cheapest Archive Storage.md

 ---
+aliases:
+publish: true
+permalink:
 date created: Sunday, March 31st 2024, 10:30 pm
-date modified: Sunday, March 31st 2024, 11:21 pm
+date modified: Monday, January 20th 2025, 5:25 pm
-tags:
+tags: [Backups]
-  - Backups
 ---

 # BackBlaze

 - [The best ways to back up your largest files · Reproof](https://www.reproof.app/blog/s3-vs-backblaze-vs-google-cloud)
 - [AWS Glacier Pricing - How to Calculate the Real Cost | Arq Backup](https://www.arqbackup.com/aws-glacier-pricing.html)

 # Nothing Below $2 per TB per Month

 - [What's the cheapest cold archive cloud storage?
 Is it Azure at $2/TB/Month? : r/DataHoarder](https://www.reddit.com/r/DataHoarder/comments/a06b47/whats_the_cheapest_cold_archive_cloud_storage_is/)
 	- $50 per year per 8TB I think would be great if some service could do that.
 	- That's never going to happen, just run the numbers. a 3.5 drive might average what 15w in use?
 I haven't checked recently but people used to say 20-25w, so let's be conservative and say 15w.